Amardeep Maroli

 My Research Methodology

-Every post on this blog follows the same process:
+Every post, tool, and challenge on this site follows the same process:

 - 1. Hands-on testing — I reproduce every vulnerability, exploit, or technique in a real lab environment